wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 Please note that Wanganui RFU rules state that students are not permitted to play for a club team unless permission is granted by the Principal.

 **Trainings** will be confirmed once teams are sorted.
-**Uniform:** Players are supplied with a Rugby jersey, shorts and socks for each game (girls purchase their own socks from the main office for $18 and collect from Te Wehi gym office).
+**Uniform:** Players are supplied with a Rugby jersey, shorts and socks for each game.
+Girls purchase their own socks from the main office for $18 and collect from Te Wehi gym office.

 NB: Fees need to be paid prior to the start of the regular season.
 No pay no play.